microsoft/hat/README.md

 Some of the questions above can be answered by reading the human-readable documentation provided in h-file comments, in `README.txt` or `LICENSE.txt` files, or in a web page that describes the library.
 Some of the information may be implied by the library name or the function name (e.g., imagine that the function was named "normalize_10x10_singlecore") or by common sense (e.g., if a GPU is not mentioned anywhere, the function probably doesn't require one).
 Nevertheless, C does not have a schematized systematic way to express all of this important information.
 Moreover, human-readable documentation does not expose this information to downstream programming tools.
 For example, imagine a downstream tool that examines a library and automatically creates tests that measure the performance of each function.

-The HAT library format attempts to replace this opacity with transparency, by annotating each declared function with descriptive metadata in TOML.
+The HAT package format attempts to replace this opacity with transparency, by annotating each declared function with descriptive metadata in TOML.

 # The HAT trick